prahaladbelavadi/codahale.com/_posts/2009-05-02-what-makes-jersey-interesting-parameter-classes.md

 This isn't much more complicated than `HelloWorldResource`; we're still in could-be-crap-but-looks-good-on-a-slice territory.
-So let's add the guts of the resource -- date parsing and weekday calculation.
+So let's add the guts of the resource--date parsing and weekday calculation.
 Because Java's `Calendar` and `Date` classes are *hilariously* bad, I'm going to use [Joda Time](http://joda-time.sourceforge.net/), which kicks ass.